 Sickness constitutes almost the only valid excuse for absence.
 The pupil who allows trivial or ordinary matters to prevent his prompt attendance upon the exercises of the school and of the particular class to which he has been assigned, shows in this an unfitness for the duties of a teacher that should, and soon does, end his connection with the school.
-The Principal, only grants excuses for absence or tardiness, and should be consulted before the absence occurs, if possible.
+The Preceptress or Class-Teacher may grant excuses for absence or tardiness, and should be consulted before the absence occurs, if possible.